-How to Get a Electrician License in Florida
+How to Get an Electrician License in Florida

 Last updated: March 1, 2026

 Florida is a booming real estate market driven by population growth, tourism, and international buyers, making it an excellent place to start a career as a electrician.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your electrician license in Florida is a structured process overseen by the Florida Department of Business and Professional Regulation — Electrical Contractors' Licensing Board.
+Licensing in Florida is overseen by the Florida Department of Business and Professional Regulation — Electrical Contractors' Licensing Board.
+The process does not require any pre-license education hours.
+You'll need to pass the Florida Electrical Contractor Exam (administered by PSI) with a score of at least 75%.

-Florida requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Florida does not require any pre-license education hours.
 The total cost is relatively affordable at $400 to $900, including education, application, and exam fees.
 Most aspiring electricians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |